SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/SBND_Commissioning_Get_Started.md

 `cetskelgen` will create a template for your plug in (in this case an `analyzer` one, but can also be a `producer` or a `filter`) with name MyAnalyzer.
+You can develop your own LArSoft code inside the `MyAnalyzer_module.cc`.
+For now, we will just build the module as it is (empty).

 Now let's make our own, simplest, `CMakeLists.txt`.
 Open a file called `CMakeLists.txt` inside the ` MyProject` directory, and add these
 lines: